-In 2018, 74% of deaths by suicide in Mississippi involved firearms.
-DMH partnered with DREAM of Hattiesburg (DOH), and the Mississippi Department of Public Safety (DPS) Bureau of Investigation to work towards reducing deaths by suicide.
-DOH distributed 110 lethal means informational cards and posters at a local Academy sporting goods store in Hattiesburg.
-DPS distributed 7,797 lethal means informational cards to individuals applying for firearm permits.
+In 2019, 71% of deaths by suicide in Mississippi involved firearms.
+DMH partnered with DREAM of Hattiesburg (DOH), Boondocks Firearms Training Academy (BFTA). and the Mississippi Department of Public Safety (DPS) Bureau of Investigation to raise awareness of safe storage of firearms to reduce access to lethal means for individuals in suicidal crisis by distributing educational brochures and displaying posters.
+In FY21, DOH distributed 110 informational cards at a local Academy sporting goods store in Hattiesburg, BFTA distributed 100 lethal means informational cards and displayed posters.
+The DPS distributed 27.377 lethal means informational cards to individuals applying for firearm permits.